 Another reason why you should consider using a VPN is the presence of various geo-blocked content on the Internet.
 Websites such as Pandora, Hulu, Spotify, and Netflix are simply inaccessible from certain areas of the world, and if you happen to be located in one of these areas, there’s simply no way to access these websites conventionally.

 One of the easiest ways to get around this is to change your IP address with a VPN.
 Since websites primarily use your IP address to figure out where you’re browsing from, to the server, it looks like you’re browsing from the location of your VPN.
 For example, Pandora is accessible only in the United States, Australia, and New Zealand.
-All you’d have to do to be able to use this music streaming service is connect to a US-based VPN server, and you’re good to go.
+All you’d have to do to be able to use this music streaming service to connect to a US-based VPN server, and you’re good to go.

 3. Safety on Public Networks

 Public wireless networks are generally considered to be highly insecure, primarily because of many devices being connected to them at the same time.
 For this reason, it’s a really bad idea to transmit any sensitive information over a public network without any kind of protection.
 Internet banking, online shopping and accessing your PayPal account all fall into this category.